Yi-Shian-Li/Final-projrct/README.md

 * The "setting" function allows users to change the number of decimal places displayed and the number of records shown in function 4.
 * Function 7 saves the current records in a specific format in the "output.txt" file (the format is the same as "file.txt").
 * When choosing "exit," the program will ask if you want to save the current data before closing.
 The saving method is the same as in function 7.
+*the dfs game:the user will enter an integer n that indicates the number of vertices in a graph.
+The value of n must be between 2 and 100 (inclusive).
+The following n lines will contain an adjacency list.
+Each line represents a list of vertices that are adjacent to the vertex represented by the first number on the line.
+Your program should output "YES" if there’s a cycle in this graph, and "NO" if there’s no cycle.

 Wishing you a smooth user experience.